Enable SSO with OneLogin as the Identity Provider

 Square icon and select the images you want to use.
 You can take these from our

 You'll find a new left side navigation menu after saving.
 Click

 Audience URI from Help Scout in to the

 Post-back URL from step 2 in to both the

 ACS (Consumer) URL and

-Audience field.
-Paste the regular expression listed below into the
+Recipient fields.
+Paste the regular expression listed below in to the